lexibank/tlopo/out/vol4/chapter7.md

 ## 11. Termites (Order Isoptera = ‘equal wings’)

-POc &ast;ane is well-supported as a term for ‘termite/white ant’.
+POc _&ast;ane_ is well-supported as a term for ‘termite/white ant’.
 There are occasional mentions of an association of white ants with the supernatural in SES languages.
-In Arosi ane-hau refers to ‘k.o. white ant that lives in the ground; these ants were thought to be incarnations of the dead’, while in Sa’a they are ‘the food of ghosts on Malapa’.
-However, they would have been regarded as pests, and it is not surprising that we have no record of their ever being referred to by a &ast;kah- term.
+In Arosi _ane-hau_ refers to ‘k.o. white ant that lives in the ground; these ants were thought to be incarnations of the dead’, while in Sa’a they are ‘the food of ghosts on Malapa’.
+However, they would have been regarded as pests, and it is not surprising that we have no record of their ever being referred to by a _&ast;kali-_ term.

 <table>
 <tr>